 Regents of the University of Minnesota.
 From the Maximizing Study Abroad series published by the Center for Advanced Research on Language Acquisition.
-See: carla.umn.edu/maxsa/guides "Taking my motivational temperature on a language task" can be found on p.
-405 in Maximizing study abroad: An instructional guide to strategies for language and culture learning and use (2009) by Kappler Mikk, B., Cohen, A.D. & Paige, R.M. (with Chi, J., Lassegard, J., Maegher, M. & Weaver, S.), and pp. 169-172 in Maximizing study abroad: A students' guide to strategies for language and culture learning and use (2nd ed.)
+See: carla.umn.edu/maxsa/guides "Taking my motivational temperature on a language task" can be found on pp. 403-405 in Maximizing study abroad: An instructional guide to strategies for language and culture learning and use (2009) by Kappler Mikk, B., Cohen, A.D. & Paige, R.M. (with Chi, J., Lassegard, J., Maegher, M. & Weaver, S.), and the survey can be found on pp. 169-172 in Maximizing study abroad: A students' guide to strategies for language and culture learning and use (2nd ed.)
 (2006) by Paige R.M., Cohen, A.D., Kappler, B., Chi, J. and Lassegard, J.